cc-d/flask-simple-captcha/README.md

 ### Accessing the Debug Server

 Navigate to `localhost:5000` in your browser to view the debug server.
+You can also navigate to `localhost:5000/images` to view 50 CAPTCHA images at once.

 ## Contributing